imranfactorial/XSSLECTION/README.md

 XSSLECTION has a debug mode as well.
 To enable the debug mode just use `-v`.

-At last all the result will be saved in `reflected.txt`.
+At last all the results will be saved in `reflected.txt`.

+Feel free to comment if you face any error or have any feature to add.